 - Accepting the ISACA terms and conditions.

-These candidates are then contacted through email with the instructions on how to schedule an exam, as well as requirement information – for example, the languages used and more information on the certification exam.
+These candidates are then contacted through email with instructions on how to schedule an exam and the required information.
+For example, the languages used and more information on the certification exam.

 - Login to ISACA’s website